Interpretable statistical representations of neural population dynamics and geometry: Abstract

 \section{Abstract}

-The dynamics of neuron populations during many behavioural tasks evolve on low-dimensional manifolds.
-However, it remains challenging to discover latent representations from neural recordings that are interpretable and consistently decodable across individuals and conditions without explicitly relying on behavioural information.
-Here, we introduce MARBLE, a fully unsupervised geometric deep learning framework for the data-driven representation of non-linear dynamics based on statistical distributions of local dynamical features.
-Using both \textit{in silico} examples from non-linear dynamical systems and recurrent neural networks and \textit{in vivo} recordings from primates and rodents, we demonstrate that MARBLE can infer latent representations that are highly interpretable in terms of global system variables such as decision-thresholds, kinematics or internal states.
-We also show that MARBLE representations are consistent across neural networks and animals, so that they can be used to compare cognitive computations or train universal decoders.
-Through extensive benchmarking, we show that unsupervised MARBLE provides best-in-class within- and across-animal decoding accuracy, comparable to or significantly better than current supervised approaches, yet without the need for behavioral labels.
-Our results suggest that using the manifold structure in conjunction with temporal information of neural dynamics provides a common framework to develop better decoding algorithms and assimilate data across experiments.
+The dynamics of neuron populations commonly evolve on low-dimensional manifolds.
+Thus, we need methods that learn the dynamical processes over neural manifolds to infer interpretable and consistent latent representations.
+We introduce a representation learning method, MARBLE, that decomposes on-manifold dynamics into local flow fields and maps them into a common latent space using unsupervised geometric deep learning.
+In simulated non-linear dynamical systems, recurrent neural networks, and experimental single-neuron recordings from primates and rodents, we discover emergent low-dimensional latent representations that parametrise high-dimensional neural dynamics during gain modulation, decision-making, and changes in the internal state.
+These representations are consistent across neural networks and animals, enabling the robust comparison of cognitive computations.
+Extensive benchmarking demonstrates state-of-the-art within- and across-animal decoding accuracy of MARBLE compared with current representation learning approaches, with minimal user input.
+Our results suggest that manifold structure provides a powerful inductive bias to develop powerful decoding algorithms and assimilate data across experiments.